-Herbert Paul Brooks, Jr. ( Born Saint Paul, Minnesota, August 5, 1937 – Died near Forest Lake, Minnesota, August 11, 2003) was an American ice Hockey player and coach.
+Herbert Paul Brooks, Jr. - Born August 5, 1937 in Saint Paul, Minnesota – Died August 11, 2003 near Forest Lake, Minnesota was an American ice Hockey player and coach.

 His most notable achievement came in 1980 as head coach of the gold medal-winning U.S.Olympic Hockey team at Lake Placid.
 At the games, Brooks' US team upset the heavily favored Soviet Union team in a match that came to be known as the 'Miracle on Ice'.